Changissnz/2025_my_year_in_review/README.md

 here.
 I'm not the one that always chickens out instead of going up to take a beating.
 But just taking a look at the state of affairs... who would I be fighting for?
 Would I even fight if I served in the US Navy, or would I just loaf around and sit on ships all day?
 Serious questions I had before bootcamp.
 I made my decision to exit because my soul told me so.
 Patriotism has never been about who is and isn't officious, who is and isn't a sycophant, who is and isn't born into a rich family.
-Those things matter.
+Those things matter for the reputation.
+But war is fighting for reputation, you see.

 After I quit the US Navy boot camp, I came back home.
 And that was the continuation of household problems.
 The women in my household have this emboldened sense of righteousness.
 Morality comes from them, or should I say... they like to think that